pytorch/pytorch/torch/csrc/jit/codegen/cuda/python_frontend/README.md

 # nvFuser Python Frontend

 This frontend allows for a user to describe the set of operations for nvFuser to fuse via 1 or more kernels.
-This frontend is intended to be an integration point with Pytorch or standalone applications.
+This frontend is intended to be an integration point with PyTorch or standalone applications.

 # Usage